Prestonfield, Edinburgh

 Prestonfield is a primarily residential suburb in the south of Edinburgh, the capital of Scotland.
 It lies to the east of the A7 road, as it leaves the city centre, approximately 3 miles south of the centre.
 It is best known as being home to Prestonfield House, a renowned hotel, and Prestonfield Golf Club.
 The golf course is the nearest to the city centre.
+The area was developed with housing in the interwar period with a series of private bungalows by James Miller and others alongside a council estate designed by Adam Campbell and built under City Architect Ebenezer J MacRae.